oneconvergence/dkube-examples/README.md

     > **Note** There is a `Model` section in the Inputs.
 Make sure that you enter the Model in the **Output** section only

- - Leave the other fields at their current value and `Submit` - Select `Runs` from left menu
+ - Leave the other fields at their current value and `Submit`

-### Compare the Runs for Accuracy
+## Compare the Runs for Accuracy

 - Wait for Runs to `complete`

 - Select the 2 runs and `Compare`

 - Choose the run with best accuracy and proceed with below steps to deploy the model

+## Build the Model Image & Save in External Repository

 - Click `Run` > `Lineage` > `Output Models`